 Still, need help? let’s boot into safe mode to perform some other troubleshooting steps.
-Safe Mode is an inbuilt troubleshooting feature which disables unnecessary drivers and programs during the startup process.
+Safe Mode is an inbuilt troubleshooting feature that disables unnecessary drivers and programs during the startup process.
 Windows Safe Mode loads the operating system with a minimal set of system files and device drivers – just enough to boot the Windows OS.
 In Safe Mode, the startup programs, add-ons, etc, do not run.
-For windows 7 restart the windows and press F8 key at startup and select safe mode boot.
+For Windows 7 restart the windows and press F8 key at startup and select safe mode boot.
 Read How To boot Windows 10 and 8.1 into Safe Mode.

-- Simply press Windows + R, type netapp.wiz and ok then right click on the recently installed application and uninstall them.
+- Simply press Windows + R, type netapp.wiz and ok then right-click on the recently installed application and uninstall them.

 Corrupted missing system files also, sometimes cause different blue screen error, include Unmountable Boot Volume Error We recommend to run System file checker utility that scan and restore missing files from a compressed folder located %WinDir%\System32\dllcache.

 Windows 10 Added fast startup feature to reduce the boot time, and start windows very fast.
 But this feature has some disadvantages which may cause this Blue Screen error.
-We recommend to Disable Fast startup and check the problem solved for you or not.
+We recommend to Disable Fast startup and check the problem is solved for you or not.

 Also sometimes junk, cache, system error, Temp, junk files or broken registry entries cause different startup problems on the windows computer.
 We recommend running free system optimizer like Ccleaner To clean up these unnecessary files.
 And fix broken missing registry entries.

-If none of the above solutions failed to fix the windows 10 blue screen error, It’s time to utilize the system restore feature which reverts back current system settings to previous working state.
+If none of the above solutions failed to fix the windows 10 blue screen error, It’s time to utilize the system restore feature which reverts back current system settings to a previous working state.